NexMaker-Fab/2023zjude-YSD/docs/_Computer_controlled_cutting.md

 ### 1.2 Non-metal Materials

--In laser cutting, commonly used non-metal materials include **plastics, wood, leather, rubber, paper, glass, and various composite materials**.Laser cutting provides high precision for non-metal materials, enabling precise cutting and processing.
+- In laser cutting, commonly used non-metal materials include **plastics, wood, leather, rubber, paper, glass, and various composite materials**.Laser cutting provides high precision for non-metal materials, enabling precise cutting and processing.

--However, using non-metal materials for laser cutting also has some drawbacks: Firstly, specific types of non-metal materials may have limitations in their suitability for laser cutting, requiring more detailed parameter adjustments and process control.
+- However, using non-metal materials for laser cutting also has some drawbacks: Firstly, specific types of non-metal materials may have limitations in their suitability for laser cutting, requiring more detailed parameter adjustments and process control.
 Secondly, certain non-metal materials may generate smoke or odor during the laser cutting process, necessitating additional emission treatment measures.

--Simple introductions for the following materials：
+- Simple introductions for the following materials：

--**Acrylic**
+- **Acrylic**

 Acrylic is a transparent plastic material, also known as polymethyl methacrylate (PMMA).Acrylic is easy to work with and mold into various shapes through cutting, engraving, bending, etc., without easily breaking.